 synching technology frameworks across the organization's business units.

-The role of every architect in IT is directly related to the added complexities of information technologyand the need for a top-down approach to managing and sharing data and processes.
-The chief architect role requires a wealth of both process and technical knowledge about network services, security, storage, data management and service delivery.
+The role of every architect in IT is directly related to the added complexities of information technology and the need for a top-down approach to managing and sharing data and processes.
+The chief architect role requires a wealth of both process and technical knowledge about security, storage, data management and network service delivery.
 Depending upon the organization, the chief architect may oversee and coordinate the efforts of other technology-specific architects, including the chief security architect, the chief data architect, the chief mobile architect and the chief cloud architect.

 Continue Reading About chief architect (chief IT architect)